About this Video

 Creator

-I'm Chris, a 23 year old filmmaker and UC Santa Cruz graduate based in San Francisco, California.
-Besides my work in filmmaking, I also have an extensive background in teaching and education.
+I'm Chris, a 24 year old filmmaker and UC Santa Cruz graduate based in San Francisco, California.
+I am an award-winning independent filmmaker who focuses on social-justice centered narratives with a strong emotional catharsis.
+I also have an extensive background in teaching and education.
 I'm currently the Education Coordinator at SFFILM (San Francisco International Film Festival) where I organize screenings for Bay Area students, and teach the Filmmaking Camp in the summers.
-I see my filmmaking style as a way of empathizing and informing; to enact social change, inclusion, and allow for a worldwide acceptance of different cultures. more...
+I see my filmmaking style as a way of empathizing and informing; to enact social change, inclusion, and allow for a worldwide acceptance of different cultures.